Sullivan: F-16s ‘not the key capability’ for Ukraine to battle Russian forces

 “F-16s are not a question for the short-term fight,” he added.
 “F-16s are a question for the long-term defense of Ukraine, and that’s a conversation that President Biden and President Zelensky had.”

-Biden met with Zelensky during a surprise visit to Kyiv on Monday, ahead of the war’s one-year anniversary on Friday.
+Biden met with Zelensky during a surprise visit to Kyiv on Monday, ahead of the war’s first anniversary on Friday.

 Sullivan added on Thursday that the military and intelligence communities make recommendations to Biden based on “the needs of the Ukrainian military during the phase of the war that they are confronting at that time.”